kristijanhusak/line-notes.nvim/README.md

 * `Telescope line_notes` - All line notes
 * `Telescope line_notes_project` - Notes in files that are part of current working directory

+## Limitations
+Notes are currently tied to the line number in the file.
+If line content is changed, or the whole line is moved, notes stay on the same place.
+This can cause confusion if notes are left in places that are changed a lot.
+Currently there is no easy way to keep track of these changes in a simple way, but if anyone has any idea how to solve that issue, please let me know.

 TODO:
 * [ ] Add option to leave comment per line and column
 * [ ] Add option to show bubble icon in floating window and sign (currently available only as virtual text)